 So if you’re already enthusiastic about closing your rings every day, you’ll appreciate Fitness Plus’s pursuits and the suave instructors inside Apple’s So-Cal studios.
 It’s also an enhancement to your Amazon-ordered treadmill or exercise bike.
-But if you’re a total beginner to working out, you might find there’s something missing to help you get started.
-If I didn’t already have a foundation of cycling and strength training, I might’ve felt lost during this Apple Fitness Plus review.
+But there are some caveats we note in this Apple Fitness Plus review, so read on to find out if it's right for you.

 Apple Fitness Plus review: Price, availability and compatibility

-Announced alongside the Apple Watch 6 and Apple Watch SE in September, Apple Fitness Plus is positioned as a wrist-based program, but works with iPhones, iPads and Apple TVs to stream workout classes.
+Announced alongside the Apple Watch 6 and Apple Watch SE, Apple Fitness Plus is positioned as a wrist-based program, but works with iPhones, iPads and Apple TVs to stream workout classes.
+It's compatible with the newer Apple Watch 7, of course, and will presumably work with the rumored Apple Watch 8.

 Apple Fitness Plus costs $9.99 per month, or $79.99 per year (the latter is more cost-effective, clearly.)
-Those who buy the Apple Watch 6 will get 3 months free, though.
+Those who buy any of the best Apple Watch models will get 3 months free, though.
 Otherwise first-time users get one month free before being charged the monthly or annual membership fee.

 Of course, Apple Fitness Plus is also included in an Apple One bundle.
 The Premier tier, which costs $29.95 per month, offers Fitness Plus in addition to Apple Music, Apple TV Plus, Apple Arcade, Apple News Plus and 2TB of iCloud storage.
 If you already use some of Apple’s services, it could be worth packaging them under a single monthly charge.